-The universal spirit as being the the divine spirit has a self-image of itself
+The universal spirit as being the divine spirit has a self-image of itself

-densified to itself as spiritual spark, the human spirit;
+densified to itself as spirit spark, the human spirit;

-and has given the disposition to that self-image
+and has given to that self-image the predisposition

 to develop - with silent help from above - into personal independence.